 Learn a New Skill

-Summer offers the perfect opportunity for your student to spend time learning a skill that they’ve long been interested in.
+Summer, especially endless summer, offers the perfect opportunity for your student to spend time learning a skill that they’ve long been interested in.
 If they are interested in mastering a new foreign language, sign them up for a free online educational program like Duolingo.
 If they’re tech-savvy and interested in stretching their computational skills, use a free online program like Codeacademy to pick up a programming language.
 They could even enroll in The Coding Space, a virtual coding camp that runs all summer.

 Is your child a budding artist?
 Encourage them to research well-known artists and create pieces that reflect each artist’s style.
 At the end of the summer, help them select their favorite pieces and organize them into a formal art portfolio (a great addition to school applications if they’re applying in the fall!).
 Maybe your child is musically-inclined: encourage them to learn an instrument independently, with help from one of these free online resources.
 If your child is a foodie, help them to explore new recipes and even create their own cookbook or host cooking classes for friends and family members.